-Both the Pfizer-BioNTech and Moderna vaccines require two shots, and it’s vital that you get each of them.
+Both the Pfizer-BioNTech COVID-19 vaccine (Comirnaty®) and Moderna COVID-19 vaccine require two shots, and it’s vital that you get each of them.
 If you don’t get the second shot, you will not be fully protected from infection.

 The Pfizer-BioNTech vaccine requires two doses given 21 days apart.
 The Moderna vaccine requires two shots spaced 28 days apart.
 You must receive the same manufacturer’s vaccine (either Pfizer or Moderna) for your first and second shot and follow the recommended schedule for the second dose.
 You will make your appointment for the second shot during your appointment for the first shot.

 Will I experience side effects from the second dose?